GUIDE 2024

 A technical writer can write API documentation breaking it down into several components to make it easy for other developers to understand and implement.

-You can write the best code, but without functional interactive docs, your API is of no use.
+You can write the best code, but without functional interactive docs, your API is useless.
 Here are some of the benefits of writing API documentation:

 1. Better User Adoption Rates

-Great API docs have a direct impact on developer experience, which leads to higher adoption and usage rates.
-Imagine buying an expensive LED TV, not knowing how to operate it.
-Worse, it doesn’t come with a user manual to teach you how to use the product.
-The best API documentation is one that can explain its consumption to API developers and its users.
+Great API docs directly impact developer experience, leading to higher adoption and usage rates.
+Imagine buying an expensive LED TV and not knowing how to operate it.
+Worse, it doesn’t have a user manual to teach you how to use the product.
+The best API documentation can explain its consumption to API developers and users.

 2. Increased Awareness